-- If there is a significant amount of vegetation present; all landowners are urged to mitigate their fuels to create a fire resilient and healthy landscape. - Given the historical and recent fire occurrence, the crown fire potential is high.
-Residents are urged to create and maintain defensible space, reduce ladder fuels and thin where necessary. - Ensuring the access and evacuation routes are clear of vegetation will ensure access for emergency personnel during large wildfires and/or other emergency incidents. - Residents should develop evacuation kits for their families in case of a large wildfire.
+• If there are hazardous fuels present, all landowners are urged to mitigate their fuels to

+- create a fire resilient and healthy landscape. - Given the historical and recent fire occurrence, the crown fire potential is high.
+Property owners are urged to create and maintain defensible space, reduce ladder fuels and thin where necessary. - Ensuring the access and evacuation routes are clear of vegetation will ensure access for emergency personnel during large wildfires and/or other emergency incidents. - Property owners should develop evacuation kits for their families in case of a large wildfire.